Engagement on Human Rights Policy and Prohibition of Profiling Policy

-From now until January 28th, 2022.
-CPD will be seeking community input on its Human Rights policy and Prohibition of Racial Profiling policy.
-After the community engagement period concludes, CPD will conduct an analysis of the feedback provided and use it to inform revisions on the policies.
+From November 15th 2021 until January 28th, 2022.
+CPD engaged with the community on its Human Rights policy and Prohibition of Racial Profiling policy.
+After the community engagement period concluded, CPD conducted an analysis of the feedback provided and use it to inform revisions on the policies.
 CPD anticipates publishing a draft of the updated policies when able and will invite the community to review the policies and provide additional feedback.
 Following any additional revisions, CPD anticipates implementing the updated policies by June 30th, 2022.

 Following the implementation of the updated policy, CPD will release a public report detailing the engagement process, summary of community feedback provided and how it was used to inform policy revisions.